vnvlabs/asgard/README.md

 # ASGarD - Adaptive Sparse Grid Discretization

+## VnV Support

+This version can interface with the VnV toolkit to enable automatic report generation.
+To enable this, compile with `-DASGARD_USE_VNV=ON`
+Please ensure that the VnV Injection library is in a location where CMake can find it.
+This implementation is for demo purposes only.

 To cite the ASGarD code in your work, please use: (TODO)

 The ASGarD project has the goal of building an solver specifically targeting